DLR-RM/BlenderProc/examples/suncg_with_improved_mat/README.md

 This means that a dark spot in the image dents the object inwards at that point and outwards if it is bright.
 This make the surface more real looking as they do not look so flat.

-The depth rendering is not affected by this, the normal rendering is effected by this though.
+The distance rendering is not affected by this, the normal rendering is effected by this though.

 Finally, the mode specifies if the same values are used for all materials or if each material gets its own values.
 With `"once_for_each"` we decide that each object gets its own values.